2KAbhishek/Mindtree-POL/Practice-Problems/set2/README.md

 ```

 Example: Assume that the shop will collect feedback from ‘N’ customers.
 Following are the sample

 customer feedback values.
 Customer 1: 3 out of 5
 Customer 2: 4 out of 5
 Customer 3: 2.5 out of 5
 Write an application which creates array of ‘N’ customer objects to store feedback values of these

-Exercise 32: Design and implement applications using basic OOP paradigms.
+32. Design and implement applications using basic OOP paradigms.

 Analyze following class diagram and answer below questions.